 After a long hike in the Andes we flagged down a bus to the nearest town where we sought rest and lunch.
 While waiting for our food, I peered around and settled my attention on the typical small-town Andean soccer field and community center across from the restaurant.
-There I noticed a completely legless boy of about 13 years old enter the soccer field, who transported himself with rag-wrapped hands and the momentum of swinging the trunk of his body.
+There I noticed a legless boy of about 13 years old enter the soccer field,.
+He transported himself with rag-wrapped hands and by the momentum of swinging the trunk of his body.
 With his anterior pelvis he repeatedly bunted the soccer ball up against the bleachers so it would return to him.
 Occasionally, various people crossed the playing field, courteously greeting him.
 Some volleyed the ball back and forth a few times with him before going on their way.
 His skill with the ball was impressive, considering his physical limitation.
 After a while I became aware that my whole attention had been captured by this soccer field scene of a legless boy and a ball; caught in the mystery of our human capacity to meet challenges of all kinds and remain joyful and energetic.
-It was a numinous experience, that filled me with gratitude and wonder.
-Once again, I found myself pondering how the numinous appears in our living in unexpected ways and is always more or less transforming.
+Witnessing him was a numinous experience, that filled me with gratitude and wonder.
+Once again, I found myself pondering how the numinous unexpectedly appears in our living and is always more or less transforming.

 Commonly, experiences of the numinous alter our view of the world.
 What matters to us changes.
-We develop or renew our interest in taking action toward moral perfection;, which is no more grand than aligning ourselves more closely to truth, love, joy, faith, courage, soulfulness, humility, hope, the universal intelligence or our idea of god.
-My experience of witnessing the boy playing soccer deepened my knowing that no matter what trials I may have in this, my corporeal reality, I can transcend suffering by engaging in living with joy and faithful perseverance in the belief that love prevails and heals all.[i]
+We develop or renew our interest in taking action toward moral perfection, which is no more grand than aligning ourselves more closely to the universal principles of truth, love, joy, faith, courage, soulfulness, humility, hope, or the universal intelligence or our own imagination of god.
+The numinous experience initiated by witnessing a legless boy playing soccer deepened my knowing that no matter what trials I may have in this corporeal reality, I can transcend suffering by engaging in living with joy and faithful perseverance in the belief that love prevails and heals all.[ii]

 I imagine that our first experience of the numinous is when we first experience love at our mother’s breast (if we were fortunate enough); perhaps even at the wonder of our own birth and being.
 Have you ever witnessed an infant caught in fascination with its own fingers or toes?
-As we, rightly, develop our corporeal being and an egoic stance capable of allowing us to survive, we often lose our connection to the numinous—to love.
+As we, rightly, develop our corporeal being and an egoic stance capable of allowing us to survive, we often lose our connection to the numinous—to love (god or whatever we may call it).
 When we feel that loss, we try to recapitulate the good enough breast experience in a multitude of ways, mostly through materialism, but sometimes we stretch into spiritual or artistic pursuits to touch the divine.
-Our salvation from becoming too rigidly bound to the world of things and egoic machinations does come through experiences of the numinous, which allow us to reconnect with love (god or whatever you might call it) and a meaningful existence.
-In Delivery Delayed Stan Rogers (1979) [ii] poetically describes that process of reconnection:
+Our salvation from becoming too rigidly bound to the world of things and egoic machinations comes through experiences of the numinous, which allow us to reconnect with love and a meaningful existence.
+In Delivery Delayed Stan Rogers (1979) [iii] poetically describes that process of reconnection:

 How early is ‘beginning’?, from when is there a soul?